Who Am I?

 Getting Personal

-Lastly, I now live in York with my gorgeous wife, between us we have 5 children ranging from 12 to 29 and as we both work full-time, you can imagine we're kept busy!
+Lastly, I now live in York with my gorgeous wife, between us we have 5 children ranging from 14 to early 30s!
+As we both work full-time, you can imagine we're kept busy!

 I Love Techy Tinkering, Photography, Retro Gaming, Emulators, Raspberry Pi, Umbraco, Gadgets, .net, Xamarin and Unity.